 Fruit and Vegetable Color Sort

-This was a great introductory activity for the students as some did not recognize all the fruits and vegetables pictured.
-For where we live, fruits like figs, pomegranate, and guava are not grown here and are hard to find and typically very expensive if you do happen upon them, so this activity lent itself to teaching the students about a variety of fruits and vegetables they were very unfamiliar with.
+This was a great introductory activity for the students. as some did not recognize all the fruits and vegetables pictured.
+Where we live, fruits like figs, pomegranate, and guava are hard to find and typically very expensive.
+So this activity lent itself to teaching the students about a variety of fruits and vegetables they were unfamiliar with.

 Eat The Rainbow Color Organization

 I invited students to organize the cards by color to make a rainbow.
-Once our rainbow was made, I shared with the students how we should eat foods that are colorful and that we should eat a range of colors everyday.
+Once our rainbow was made, I shared with the students how we should eat foods that are colorful.
+We should eat a range of colors every day.
 We should eat the rainbow.

 Fruit and Vegetable Printmaking

 Then, I carefully sliced each one and the students thought it was so cool to look at the insides.
-We briefly discussed what we saw, but then got right to work doing some printmaking.
+We briefly discussed what we saw (but you could absolutely expand that into a full-blown food science center).
+Then we got right to work doing some printmaking.
 We used celery, apples, mushrooms, onions, and bell peppers.
 I love the onions because each ring can be seen.